kjm1559/simple_concept_doc/statistic.md

         ```
         The critical values are threshold of p-values.
 So if statistic value exceeds critical values, then the hypothesis of normality is rejected with some significance level.

+    - Skewness
+        Skewness is a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean. (from [Skewness](https://en.wikipedia.org/wiki/Skewness, 'Go wikipidia'))
+        ```python
+        from scipy.stats import skew
+        import numpy as np
+        print(skew(np.random.normal(0, 1, 10000)))
+        # -0.009365932076406375
+        ```
+        If the skew value is positive, the right side by mean has more values.
+Negative is opposite.
+The negative values is opposite.